chinese-javascript/aws-notes/README.md

 # aws-notes
-A collection of my notes for AWS certification study,
+A collection of my notes for AWS certification study.